-The PII collected and maintained in ACODB is from individuals alleging civil rights violations and/or individuals that are the subject of an alleged civil rights violation and is used for investigative purposes.
+Some of the PII maintained in ACODB is from individuals alleging civil rights violations and/or individuals that are the subject of an alleged civil rights violation and is used for investigative purposes.
+PII is used for FAA ARP employees to research, record, and report information related primarily to potential compliance issues at U.S. airports.
+ACODB is a mechanism for FAA Airports Compliance Division to resolve compliance issues before they become subject to a legal enforcement action.
 FAA does not use this information for any other purpose.
 The records are retrieved using LOC ID, airport name, POC name, sponsor name, issue topic, keyword or any combination of these fields may be used to tailor specific searches.
-These records are covered by System of Records notice (SORN) Department of Transportation (DOT)/FAA 852, Complaint Investigations System, 87 FR 61137 (October 7, 2022).
+These records are covered by System of Records notice (SORN) Department of Transportation (DOT)/FAA 852, Complaint Investigations System 87 FR 61137 (October 7, 2022).

 In addition to other disclosures, generally permitted under 5 U.S.C.
 552a(b) of the Privacy Act, all or a portion of the records or information contained in this system may be disclosed outside DOT as a routine use pursuant to 5 U.S.C.
 552a(b)(3) as follows:

-- To the Federal Bureau of Investigation, U.S. Customs Service, and the Department of Defense for their use in any civil/criminal investigations when an FAA suspected unapproved parts case is initiated. - To airport sponsors, federal agencies and departments operating manned and unmanned aircraft outside FAA's regulatory jurisdiction, and other operators of aerial landing and takeoff sites, records relating to noise complaints stemming from their operations to ensure consistency between the FAA and these entities on noise complaints.

-- To manned and unmanned aircraft operators when necessary to resolve a complaint pertaining to the operator, or when necessary to ensure consistency between the FAA and the operator in responding to noise complaints. - To officials of labor organizations.
+- To the Federal Bureau of Investigation, U.S. Customs Service, and the Department of Defense for their use in any civil/criminal investigations when an FAA suspected unapproved parts case is initiated. - To airport sponsors, federal agencies and departments operating manned and unmanned aircraft outside FAA's regulatory jurisdiction, and other operators of aerial landing and takeoff sites, records relating to noise complaints stemming from their operations to ensure consistency between the FAA and these entities on noise complaints. - To manned and unmanned aircraft operators when necessary to resolve a complaint pertaining to the operator, or when necessary to ensure consistency between the FAA and the operator in responding to noise complaints. - To officials of labor organizations